teticio/deej-ai.online-app/README.md

 ```
 .\build_docker.sh <Your external webpage URL>
 ```
-You will need to have already created your `credentials.py` in the `backend` directory.
-The script assume you are running a `minikube`.
-To install on your `minikube` type
+You will need to have already created your `credentials.py`, as explained above.
+To install the Helm chart type
 ```
 .\install_helm.sh
 ```
+The scripts assume you are running a `minikube`.
 I have included an example of how to deploy to a cluster on AWS using Kops in `deploy_kops.sh`.